Nay Pyi Taw Myanmar Travel Guide

 Unlike other Southeast Asian cities.

-Taxis and ride-ride-sharing services are the most practical means of transportation for visitors in Nay Pyi Taw.
+Taxis and ride-peer-to-peer sharing services are the most practical modes of transport for visitors in Nay Pyi Taw.
 They are abundant and readily available.

 Use reputable services, ideally arranged from your hotel.
-Clearly state destination and verify fare.
+Clearly state destination plus check fare.

 Apps offer tracking and accountability, recording your journey for safety.